Spectroscopy - FAST(EST)MAP

 - Select the license from the OTC website and complete the license agreement.

-- CMRR will send you your account information and instructions for downloading the software.
+- CMRR will send you your account information.

 Please note that the entire licensing process may take up to two weeks to process.

-Once you have executed a C2P agreement and have been given an access password, the sequence binaries can be downloaded here by selecting the desired release number.
+Once you have executed a C2P agreement and have been given an access password, the sequence binaries can be downloaded from the Download link(s) below by selecting the desired release number.

 Citation